This strategy applies to Hermes Parcelnet Ltd and, in general, to the group of companies headed by Concert Topco Ltd (“the HUK Group”).

 We will take advantage of available tax incentives, reliefs and exemptions in line with, and in the spirit of, the tax legislation.

 UK tax law is, however, complex and constantly evolving; consequently the correct position can sometimes be unclear.
-The FGH Group may therefore challenge the interpretation and views of the UK tax authorities.
+The HUK Group may therefore challenge the interpretation and views of the UK tax authorities.

 Where there is significant uncertainty, complexity or material amounts in question, in order to address identified risks, we may seek external advice from reputable tax advisors, legal firms or tax counsel as appropriate and will follow necessary due process.

-The FGH Group seeks to pay its UK taxes at the appropriate times and provide any relevant information requested by the tax authorities.
+The HUK Group seeks to pay its UK taxes at the appropriate times and provide any relevant information requested by the tax authorities.